-Chicken Wire or Hardware Cloth for Coops
+Chicken Wire and Hardware Cloth for Coops

 If it’s called chicken wire, it must be for chickens, right?

 Chicken wire is widely recognized as the hexagon shaped welded fencing wire, commonly used on farms for various fencing.
 Experienced poultry owners know that the use of chicken wire for poultry is limited.
+Choose wisely between chicken wire and hardware cloth, because while one will keep your chickens in the chosen area, it will not keep predators out.

 “chicken wire was invented in 1844 by British ironmonger Charles Barnard.
 He developed it for his father, a farmer, the manufacturing process being based on cloth-weaving machines.
 Apparently the town of Norwich, where Barnard Junior had his business, had a plentiful supply of cloth weaving machines.”

 There are some instances where chicken coop wire is the perfect choice of wire, but when talking about securing your feathered friends in their run or coop, I do not recommend chicken wire.
 While it may keep a small flock of chickens in a set area, it is not very strong.
 Predators can easily move it out of their way, rip it or tear it open to gain access to your chickens, or other small vulnerable livestock.
 It is similar to cloth in that it is woven together.
+Don’t learn this difference between chicken wire and hardware cloth the hard way.

 Here are a few instances where chicken wire may be used successfully.